Copper Maintenance and Repair

 By starting with the largest of my filled copper reels I can often salvage between 2-6 hundred feet or more of copper that can be re-used.
 I can also verify what reels do indeed have splices in them or damaged, as well as their actual lengths.
 Using the South Chatham line spooler not only allows me to salvage my copper lines from reel to reel, but also allows me to accurately load up my reels drawing copper line off of bulk spools.
 I also make up replacement spools of different lengths of copper in case I need to replace or refill a reel in the field do to a break-off or other misfortune.

-I usually refill stripped or empty reels using the line spooler and reeling the line onto the spools by hand.
+When doing copper maintenance and repair, I usually refill stripped or empty reels using a line spooler and reeling the line onto the spools by hand.
 I have used an electric drill with an adapter before to power the crank handle on the reel to get the line wound up on it.
 Winding the line up by hand kind of keeps me in shape and also reminds me of being out on Lake Ontario fishing and running charters throughout the summer.
 Now if just spring would get here!!!!

 - Getting Ready For Your Lake Ontario Fishing Charter